fernandostc/Alexa-DS-and-AWS/README.md

 | SecDashCloud.json | Cloud Formation JSON code to deploy a demo environment|
 | deploy_ds | Deployment script for Deep Security Agent |

+:warning:`OBS:.
+There are comments in each file for the code lines that you will need to update with your own information.`

 # Video demo about Project :movie_camera:
 - [Video Demo]